-In the first year of the 1979 revolution after Khomeini has consolidated power, the annual literary festival that was scheduled in October and November was cancelled.
-Again, underscoring the repression that the theocratic government was to unleash on Iranian citizens.
-Denying them their freedom.
+During the first year of the 1979 revolution, after Khomeini has consolidated power, the annual literary festival that was scheduled for October and November was cancelled which underscored the repression that the theocratic government was to unleash on Iranian citizens.

 One the benefits of Shia Islam is that it has the potential to be flexible.
-The fact that the Ulemas can update old religious texts for new generations proves that it can be somewhat adaptable to an ever evolving world.
-It will permit reformers and this is something the West needs to be open to and work with.
-This is not to say that the Iranian theocratic state is the way of the future.
-It most certinaly isn’t.
+The fact that the Ulemas update old religious texts for new generations proves that it can be somewhat adaptable and flexible in an ever evolving world and will permit a degree of reform.
+This is something that the West needs to be open to working with.

-However, it does indicate a path forward.
-Think of Mohammad Khatami, who served as President from 1997 to 2005.
-He opened 740 newspapers and journals.
-His rhetoric about liberalizing Iran was welcome.
-Likewise, Mohsen Kadivar’s wide reaching vision of believing that human rights and democracy are compatible with historical Islam, if not in Koranic Islam.
-Surely these are signs that indicate a path to a potentially more secular future?
-Yes, Kadivar was cheated out of the 2009 election and one can despair at this.
-Yet, the point surely remains, that Iran retains a potential to have a future in which liberal values and Islam can live peacefully side by side.
+Mohammad Khatami, who served as President from 1997 until 2005, opened 740 newspapers and journals and his rhetoric about liberalising Iran was welcome.
+Likewise, Mohsen Kadivar’s wide reaching vision of believing that human rights and democracy are compatible with historical Islam, if not Koranic Islam, was also promising.
+These remain signs of a path to a potentially more secular future.
+Granted, Kadivar was cheated out of the 2009 election yet, the point surely remains, that Iran retains a potential to have a future in which liberal values and Islam can live peacefully side by side.
 We live in hope that it is a matter of time before the Nobel peace winning Shirin Ebadi and her ilk begin to win more sway in Iran.

 Alternatively, one can view the 2000 Majles elections as proof that the regime hardliners interpreted a move to democracy as an implicit threat to the theocratic Iranian state.
-They were afraid that the country would become secular and ensured that reformers would not get into power in the future.
-As with its history, Iran’s future remains extremely complicated.
+They were afraid that the country would become secular and ensured that reformers would not take power.
+Iran’s future is as complex as its past.
 Axworthy has written an erudite and essential history which will benefit anyone wanting to get up to speed.